What is the Pupil Premium?

 - Subsidising extra-curricular opportunities both in and out of school

-- Funding a Careers Advisor to support Pupil Premium students
+- Funding an independent Careers Advisor to support Pupil Premium students

 The Governing Body rigorously monitors the progress of disadvantaged students and the impact of the school’s Pupil Premium spending.

-- Used the Pupil Premium funding to employ and retain specialist teachers and support staff so our students have the best possible staff available
+- Used the Pupil Premium funding to employ and retain specialist teachers and support staff so our students had the best possible staff available

-- Identification of Pupil Premium learners in lessons, their progress and associated interventions, and the impact of these
+- Identified Pupil Premium learners in lessons, tracked their progress and associated interventions, and considered the impact of these

-- Quality staff CPD and SLT monitoring of Pupil Premium students to maximise their performance and outcomes
+- Deputy Headteacher (DHT) monitored Pupil Premium students to maximise their performance and outcomes

 - Smaller teaching groups in English and Mathematics, SSA support, spelling and reading workshops along with our Accelerated Reading Programme

-- Employment of a specialist EWO to monitor attendance; two new TLR post holders within school to monitor, evaluate and celebrate attendance
+- Employment of a specialist EWO to monitor attendance; a new TLR post holder within school to monitor, evaluate and celebrate attendance

-- Additional pastoral support programmes, improving behaviour, anxiety, well-being etc.
+- Additional pastoral support programmes, improving behaviour, anxiety, well-being with professional agencies

-- Dedicated Year 11 Achievement Co-ordinator liaising with the Pupil Premium and SLT links
+- Dedicated Year 11 Achievement Co-ordinator liaising with the Pupil Premium and DHT

-- Funding used to allow under allocated teachers to work with Pupil Premium students
+- Under allocated teachers worked with Pupil Premium students

-- GCSE Pod, Duke of Edinburgh, sporting tuition to raise aspirations, revision guides and examination remarks
+- GCSE Pod, Digital Theatre Plus, Duke of Edinburgh, sporting tuition to raise aspirations, revision guides and examination resits

 - Bespoke personalised timetables for some Pupil Premium students to increase motivation, reduce school refusal etc.

-- Hardship Fund for those Pupil Premium students in need of additional financial assistance for uniform etc
+- Funding for those Pupil Premium students in need of additional financial assistance for uniform etc